-Rank Points Entity PWS ID Population Project Description Requested Phase(s) Total Project Cost 12 40 Arlington TX2200001 The proposed project includes the source water monitoring, bench and pilot-scale testing, and conceptual design for PFAS treatment to address a known occurrence of PFAS compounds present in the City of Arlington's source water.
+Rank Points Entity PWS ID Population Project Description Requested Phase(s) Total Project Cost 12 40 Arlington TX2200001 394,266 The proposed project includes the source water monitoring, bench and pilot-scale testing, and conceptual design for PFAS treatment to address a known occurrence of PFAS compounds present in the City of Arlington's source water.
 The City intends to hire a third-party to develop a testing plan, and operate and maintain a pilot-scale plant using the existing pilot plant at its John F. Kubala Water Treatment Plant (JK WTP) to study the feasibility of using a GAC treatment strategy for PFAS removal.
-The City would then work with a third-party to develop a conceptual design. \$3,505,000.00 7 50 Bridge City TX1810001 Water Well was abondoned due to high levels of trihalomethanes (THM) in their finished drinking water.
+The City would then work with a third-party to develop a conceptual design. \$3,505,000.00 7 50 Bridge City TX1810001 The purpose of this project is to provide a new nanofiltration system to remove organic carbon from the raw water before chlorination.
+The project will also provide new piping, concrete foundations, filter cover, ground storage tank, pumping, controls, and modifications necessary to bring the Romero Water Well back into production.
+Romero Water Well was abondoned due to high levels of trihalomethanes (THM) in their finished drinking water.
 THM is considered a disinfection by product that results from chlorinating raw water high in organic carbons.
-PDC \$4,792,450.00 1 155 Bronte TX0410001 The City is proposing to construct a new micro or ultra-filtration water treatment plant to replace the existing facility.
-Lab testing has identified a lithium level of $64.5 \mu g/L$ which is greater than the 9 $\mu g/L$ minimum reporting level described in the EPA 5th Unregulated Contaminant Monitoring Rule (UCMR 5).
+PDC \$4,792,450.00 1 155 Bronte TX0410001 1,110 The City is proposing to construct a new micro or ultra-filtration water treatment plant to replace the existing facility.
+Lab testing has identified a lithium level of $64.5 \mu g/L$ which is greater than the $9 \mu g/L$ minimum reporting level described in the EPA 5th Unregulated Contaminant Monitoring Rule (UCMR 5).
 PADC \$15,000,000.00 11 40 Canyon Regional Water Authority 267,352 CRWA will be performing bench scale and pilot testing for PFAS removal at their Lake Dunlap Water Treatment Plant (LDWTP).
 This testing will be included in the planned Ozone feasibility study project.
 The testing will include two treatment technologies.
-The first technology will use the existing Nano filtration to remove PFAS and use Surface- Active Foam Fractionation (SAFF) for PFAS concentrated waste stream.
+The first technology will use the existing Nano filtration to remove PFAS and use Surface-Active Foam Fractionation (SAFF) for PFAS concentrated waste stream.
 The second technology will use existing advanced treatment with Ozone by adding ferric oxide and persulfate as a catalyst to remove PFAS from drinking water.
 However, the use of ferric oxide and persulfate with ozone will be evaluated carefully as this process will depend on the PFAS compounds present, pH of water, and other specific chemical characteristics of the water.
 This improvement will prepare CRWA for future PFAS regulation.
-The study will ensure that the CRWA is equipped to meet the new regulations and provide safe drinking water to its customers. Ρ \$2,187,000.00 9 40 Corpus Christi TX1780003 It has been proposed to add a third treatment train to the existing treatment facility to provide redundancy, and to improve treatment methods that can ensure compliance with the upcoming EPA proposed National Primary Drinking Water regulations on per- Ρ \$1,875,000.00 5 55 Corsicana TX1750002 54,650 Testing will be conducted on Corsicana's water supply.
+The study will ensure that the CRWA is equipped to meet the new regulations and provide safe drinking water to its customers.
+P \$2,187,000.00 9 40 Corpus Christi TX1780003 thas been proposed to add a third treatment train to the existing treatment facility to provide redundancy, and to improve treatment methods that can ensure compliance with the upcoming EPA proposed National Primary Drinking Water regulations on per- Р \$1,875,000.00 5 55 Corsicana TX1750002 54,650 Testing will be conducted on Corsicana's water supply.
 Testing at Lake Halbert, Navarro Mills, and Richland Chambers will attempt to identify the presence of PFOS, PFOA, and PFAS compounds.
-Additional testing on decant lagoons will be done to examine the presence of PFOS, PFOA, and PFAS compounds removed in the coagulation process. Ρ \$10,000.00
+Additional testing on decant lagoons will be done to examine the presence of PFOS, PFOA, and PFAS compounds removed in the coagulation process. \$10,000.00